Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Introduction

-However, existing model compression systems suffer from either poor compression performance or significant accuracy degradation, particularly when used with large models---where these techniques matter the most.
-This happens for two reasons.
+As a result, several model compression systems have been proposed in the recent past \cite{QD,lcCompression,checknrun,deltadnn}, however, existing checkpoint compression systems face shortcomings in terms of suboptimal trade-off between compression ratio and accuracy degradation as shown in \cref{fig:fr-tradeoff-single}.
+We find that this issue originates due to the following factors.
 First, model parameters exhibit different levels of sensitivity to compression.
-Existing systems (e.g., Check-N-Run \cite{checknrun}, QD-Compressor \cite{QD}) use uniform quantization schemes that assign the same resolution to all parameters, leading to reduced model quality.
-Second, we observe that, as models accumulate more knowledge during training, they become increasingly sensitive to quantization over time.
-Existing compression systems, however, use a fixed quantization configuration (e.g., a predetermined number of quantization bins) throughout the training process.
+Systems such as Check-N-Run \cite{checknrun} and QD-Compressor \cite{QD} adopt uniform quantization strategies that provide all parameters with the same level of resolution -- oblivious to the level of their impact on the model quality.
+Second, it's observed that models, as they accrue knowledge over the course of training, exhibit higher quantization error\alexey{either we observe or cite who observes}.
+However, existing systems adhere to fixed quantization configurations, e.g., a preset number of quantization bins, throughout training.

-To overcome these limitations, we present \sys---an efficient, transparent in-training model checkpoint compression system for DL workloads. \sys is built on the key insight that different model parameters impact the model quality differently and that their importance changes during training.
-We leverage this insight in three ways.
+To overcome these limitations, we introduce \sys---an efficient, transparent in-training model checkpoint compression system for DL workloads (\autoref{fig:hld}). \sys is premised on the observation that not all model parameters contribute equally to model quality, and this contribution varies as the model trains\alexey{varies over the course of model training}.
+This observation informs three main aspects of \sys.

-First, \sys provides a comprehensive quantization configuration space that sorts model parameters into three groups based on their significance: parameters preserved with full precision, parameters removed (pruned), and parameters with precision reduced through quantization. \sys proposes a novel \textit{non-uniform} quantization approach using a sketch-based approximate K-Means clustering algorithm.
-This approach enables more effective compression by reducing the number of required quantization bins by 2-3$\times$ compared to uniform quantization while introducing minimal runtime overhead.
-We show that our clustering approach is up to 65$\times$ faster than naive K-means clustering-based quantization.
+First, \sys uses a comprehensive quantization configuration space that partitions model parameters into three groups based on their significance: parameters preserved with full precision (unchanged), pruned parameters (set to zero), and quantized parameters.
+For the quantized parameters, \sys proposes a novel \textit{non-uniform} quantization approach using a sketch-based approximate K-Means clustering, achieving up to 65$ \times$ speed up compared to a na\"ive implementation.
+This enables more effective compression by reducing the number of required quantization bins by 2-3$\times$ compared to uniform quantization.